 How much money do professional tennis players earn per year/tournament?

-What is the average amount of tournament money earned by professional tennis players during a year-long season on the pro circuit.
+What’s the average amount of money earned by professional tennis players during a year-long season on the pro circuit.
+The answer might surprise you.

 Professional tennis players are paid according to their performance in a tournament.
 Before a tennis tournament starts, the organization establishes the prize money breakdown (how much the champion, runner-up, semi-finalists, etc., will make).
 Players are compensated according to what round they lose.

-Professional tennis players generally get paid through 6 different income sources: tournament prize money, tournament appearance fees, endorsement deals and sponsorships, exhibition fees, bonuses, and club tennis deals.
-Players’ ranking, nationality, and market popularity will determine how much they get paid from each source.
+In general, the pros get paid via 6 different income sources: tournament prize money, tournament appearance fees, endorsement deals, sponsorships, exhibition fees, bonuses, and club tennis deals.
+We should also say, that it would be naïve to believe that a player’s ranking, nationality, and marketability doesn’t have an effect on how much they are able to earn from the aforementioned sources.

-So if you’re not Roger Federer, Rafael Nadal, or Novak Djokovic about how much money we are talking about.
+So if you’re not Roger Federer, Rafael Nadal, or Novak Djokovic how much money are we talking?